nus-cs2103/website-base/handbook/project-v20.md

 *   Take one use story at a time and get team member opinions about it.
 *   Based on the team consensus, put the story (i.e. the piece of paper) onto one of these three piles:

-    *   `Must-Have` : The product will be practically useless to Jim without this feature.
+    *   `Must-Have` : The product will be practically useless without this feature.
-    *   `Nice-To-Have` : Jim can benefit from this user story significantly but you are not certain if you'll have time to implement it.
+    *   `Nice-To-Have` : The target user can benefit from this user story significantly but you are not certain if you'll have time to implement it.
-    *   `Not-Useful` : No significant benefit to Jim.
+    *   `Not-Useful` : No significant benefit to the target use.

 *   After all stories have been put in the above three piles, you can make a record of which stories are in the three piles.

 Here are some tips to improve the effectiveness of the above activity:

-*   **Define Jim:**
+*   **Define the target user:**
-    Decide our target user Jim's work patterns. e.g. Does he work in groups or alone?
+    Decide our target user's work patterns. e.g. Does he work in groups or alone?
 Does he share his computer with others? (answer: no).
-Having a clear picture of Jim's work patterns will help when deciding the importance of a user story.
+Having a clear picture of the target user's work patterns will help when deciding the importance of a user story.
 *   **Don't be biased by the implementation plans:**
     This exercise is for identifying user needs.
 Clear your mind of ideas you have about what your product will look like.
 Assume that you do not know yet what product you will build.
 *   **Don't discuss implementation details or whether you are actually going to implement it:**